How do I cope with my Ex’s girlfriend attending family events?

 Seeing my Ex’s new girlfriend with my kids and grandkids is killing me.
 Last year, he moved from our house into hers after 36 years of marriage.
-I’d almost gotten used to the idea of her with him, but when he brought her to my grandson’s birthday party, I was back at square one.
+I’d almost gotten used to the idea of her with him, but now he wants to bring her to our family holiday party, and I’m back at square one.

 Adjusting to an Ex’s new relationship is one of the most challenging parts of divorce.
 This is especially true if the new beau is the person your Ex left to be with.
 It feels completely unfair and wrong to accept that this new person will have a place in the lives of your children and grandchildren.